 If another user has an object checked out, the object is read-only.
 You cannot make any changes or check out the object yourself.

-Global administrators can undo the checkout of any object
+Global administrators can Undo checkout on any object

 Users with the Global administrator privilege level can perform Undo checkout on any checked out object in the system.

-If you click Undo checkout, the versions created by the Save action are discarded.
+If you click Undo checkout, the versions created by the Save button are discarded.
 The last version before the checkout is then set as the current version.

 You want to edit an object: